Die with Jesus, live with Jesus

 Paul tells the Romans they should, “Stop volunteering your body parts to sin” (6:13).
 We all know which body parts come to mind first.
 But Paul doesn’t seem limited to the body parts we typically keep hidden.
 If Paul had to give examples of body parts that can either hurt or help, what examples do you think he would give?

-A more literal translation of Romans 6:14 has Paul telling the Christians in Rome, “Sin shall not be master over you, for you are not under law but under grace” (NASB).
+A more literal translation of Romans 6:14 has Paul telling the Christians in Rome, “Sin shall not be master over you, for you are not under law but under grace” (New American Standard Version).
 Paul said earlier, “If there’s no law, nobody broke it” (4:15).
 Where’s the accountability in this?
 And how is anyone supposed to know what they’re supposed to do if there aren’t any rules?

 LIFE APPLICATION.
 Paul asks the rhetorical question.
 “So what are we going to say about all this?
 ‘We might as well keep on sinning so God can put his kindness on display’?”
 (6:1).
 He answers his own question.
 “Absolutely not” (6:2).
 But do you think people today take the kindness and the forgiveness of God for granted?
 If so, what makes you think that?